 You’ve probably overheard someone at your local gym talking about tracking their macros.
 Maybe your trainer has suggested you should be tracking your macros, or perhaps you’ve taken it upon yourself to look into the details of your food consumption with one of the many macro-tracking apps available.

 In this article, I will discuss the benefits and the downsides of tracking your macros. – yep, there are downsides.
 My perspective here is as a consulting naturopath.
-My nutrition training is in naturopathic nutrition and Eastern Ayurvedic nutrition, so my viewpoint will differ from a dietitian or a personal trainer.
+My nutrition training is in naturopathic nutrition and Eastern Ayurvedic nutrition, so my viewpoint will differ from that of a dietitian or a personal trainer.

 Naturopathy is a modality of healing that aims to support the body’s natural healing processes.
 The underlying philosophy of naturopathy is about working with and treating the whole individual, so using broad-sweeping statements or assuming a one-size-fits-all approach to any health condition goes against these naturopathic principles.